python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

 ## Day One Breakdown

 _Note: At any point, if you have extra time, work on this [FreeCodeCamp tutorial](https://www.freecodecamp.org/learn/scientific-computing-with-python/learn-string-manipulation-by-building-a-cipher/step-1) or go and explore these [resources](https://github.com/python-can-define-radio/python-course/tree/main/resources).

+### Prerequisites

+- Cloud storage to save your work. (see Ways to save your work below for links)
+- Login to Horizon VMWare
+- Launch VS Code
+- Install python extension
+- Install python

 <details><summary>Introductions.
 (Expand for details)</summary>